GhanshyamGupta2005/Portfolio/README.md

 ## About Me

-Hi, I'm [Your Name], a passionate software developer currently pursuing a Bachelor's degree in Computer Science and Engineering.
+Hi, I'm Ghanshyam Gupta, a passionate software developer currently pursuing a Bachelor's degree in Computer Science and Engineering.
 This portfolio is a reflection of my journey, projects, and skills.

 ## Technologies Used